Local-first · zero install

 Source

-Bold, lists and tables render as styled output; the line under the cursor falls back to source, for line-level WYSIWYG.
+Bold, lists, and tables render inline while you type.
+The line under the cursor falls back to source.

 Instant on the web · zero install